 Downtown Greeley has seen a lot of changes in the last year.
 According to The Greeley Downtown Development Authority’s 2015 annual report, Greeley’s downtown area saw fifteen new retail businesses, including four new restaurants, three new breweries, and a fresh food pantry.
 The report also states that there were 23 property sales in the area.
 The city also renovated three blocks along Eighth Avenue and funded seven facade grants for building exterior renovations.

 The Downtown Greeley area has clearly gained the interest of more than just start-ups.
 The City of Greeley has plans to bring in some major changes in an effort to continue nurturing growth.
 In early April, the Greeley City Council unanimously approved a new Doubletree by Hilton Hotel and Conference Center, a new consolidated Municipal Complex, and a new Fire Station.
-These projects will be a cooperative effort between the City of Greeley, the Downtown Development Authority (DDA), and local investors.
+These projects which are coming will be a cooperative effort between the City of Greeley, the Downtown Development Authority (DDA), and local investors.

 One of the bigger projects, the Doubletree Hotel by Hilton and conference center, has the potential of creating jobs long after the construction project has been completed.
 According to the City of Greeley, the hotel will provide several public benefits that make it a worthwhile addition to the Downtown area.
 Among those benefits: 147 guest rooms and a fourteen-thousand square foot conference center.
 Committee representatives are excited to begin work, “converting an obsolete building with $1.5 million in liabilities into a tax-producing asset.”